ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 ![Hardware size](./images/hardware_size.png)

-The number of available CPU cores and the size of RAM impacts the
+The number of available CPU cores and the size of RAM impacts the:

 - supported [initial size of parts](#insert-block-size)
 - possible level of [insert parallelism](#insert-parallelism)